 In 1962, Briggs Myers published the MBTI Manual, a tool used to identify people as one of 16 personality types.
 Although the MBTI Manual has been updated in the past 60 years, we still identify people by these personality types today.
 Ever heard of an ENTP?
 INTJ?
 ESFJ-A?
 These all come from the work of Isabel Briggs Myers and her mother.

-Not sure if you’re an ESFP?
-Take this free Myers Briggs Test to find out!
+Not sure if you're an ESFP?
+Learn more about the Myers Briggs Test to find out!

 What Does ISTJ Stand For?